 |Email Marked as Spam||Event||Recipient marked message as spam|

 Send data to Drip

-The Drip Source works better when you also connect Drip as an integration.
-With the Drip Integration, you can use Segment to send Drip user and event data from which you trigger email campaigns.
+The Drip Source works better when you also connect Drip as an destination.
+With the Drip Destination, you can use Segment to send Drip user and event data from which you trigger email campaigns.
 Want to start sending website or mobile data TO Drip?
-Head on over to our Drip integration docs.
+Head on over to our Drip destination docs.